-There will be 10 to 20 short quizzes (about 1.5 per week) in this class of about 10 minutes each at the start/end of class (upload on canvas).
-We will do one quiz as a trial run to make sure that everyone has canvas quiz experience understood.
+There will be 10 short quizzes (about 1 per week) in this class of about 10 minutes each at the start of class on Thursdays.

-Quizzes emphasize material in the prior 4 days of class (not including the last two days).
-So a quiz on Wednesday would test material covered on Wed, Thurs, Fri, Mon.
+Quizzes emphasize material in the prior days of class lecture (not including the last two days).
+So a quiz on Thursday would test material covered on Wed, Thurs, Mon, Tues.
 There will not be make-up quizzes.
 If you miss a quiz and you are not excused (see below) then your score is a zero.
 If it is excused (see below) then the missed quiz grade will be the average of your other quiz grades.
 The lowest of your quiz grades will be dropped.